zezutom/makker/README.md

 # Makker

 Make (formerly Integromat) connector suite.
-Choos how do you want to manage your low-code and no-code scenarios from your code!
+Choose how do you want to manage your low-code and no-code scenarios from your code!

 Makker comprises different modules.
 Pick the one that suits your needs.